Grace Period is All You Need: Individual Fairness without Revenue Loss in Revenue Management: Introduction

 Revenue management plays a pivotal role in various sectors including airline, retail, advertising, and hospitality, as evidenced by previous research \cite{williamson1992airline,talluri1998analysis, talluri2004revenue, talluri2004theory}.
 In the most standard version, sequential decision-making for revenue management encompasses the following seller-customer interaction: The seller has access to limited-capacity \emph{resources} of potentially more than one \emph{types}.
 Customers of different \emph{types} arrive sequentially (the order of arrival can be either \emph{stochastic} or \emph{adversarial}) over a finite period of time.
 Upon arrival, the seller can choose either to \emph{accept} (i.e., sell the item to them) or \emph{reject} (i.e., not sell) the customer.
 Acceptance leads to revenue generation equal to the payment made by the customer, alongside the consumption of specific units of resources based on the customer's type.
 On the other hand, rejection of a customer does not lead to any revenue or resource usage.
 The goal of the seller is to maximize the total anticipated revenue throughout the given period, while adhering to the capacity constraints of all resources.

 This work emphasizes the equitable treatment of customers through the requirement of \emph{individual fairness}.
 The concept of fairness is crucial not only from an ethical standpoint but also for its impact on customer behavior and potential to increase revenue.
 For example, think about the following (hypothetical, for now) scenario.
 Two stores, A and B, offer an identical product at a same price.
 However, Store A selectively offers discounts leading to perceived unfairness among customers.
-One may think that such perceived unfair treatment may deter customers from buying at Store A, possibly benefiting Store B. To confirm if customer reactions align with our aforementioned intuition, we conducted a large-scale online survey on Prolific, detailed in Section \ref{sec:experiment}.
-Our survey's findings validate our priors; customers do indeed perceive various forms of unfair treatment from sellers and this in turn affects the probability of them buying again from certain stores.
+One may think that such perceived unfair treatment may deter customers from buying at Store A, possibly benefiting Store B. { \citet{xia2004price} support this intuition by showing that when customers perceive a high degree of transaction similarity—such as purchasing the same product under similar conditions or within a short time frame—price discrepancies are more likely to be judged as unfair.
+They further argue that perceived unfairness can trigger both rational, money-focused responses (e.g., complaints or refund requests) and emotional reactions (e.g., anger or revenge), ultimately eroding customer trust in the seller.
+Reinforcing this view, \cite{okun2011prices} explains that fair treatment of each individual is instrumental for a profit-maximizing firm to the maximization of long-run profits.
+To support even further that customer reactions align with our aforementioned intuition, we conducted a large-scale online survey on Prolific, detailed in Section \ref{sec:experiment}.
+Our survey's findings validate both our priors and the previous research; customers do indeed perceive various forms of unfair treatment from sellers and this in turn affects the probability of them buying again from certain stores.}